ppwwyyxx/Ray-Tracing-Engine/README.md

 ## Introduction

-This is an extensible 3D Rendering Engine written in C++11.
+This is an 3D Rendering Engine written in C++11.
 For the details of this project, please see ``report.pdf``

 ## Features